Andrettin/Wyrmsun/readme.txt

 * Units
 - Added a faction-specific version of the Krieger for the Suebi Tribe.
-- Added a new Suebi shield, used by their Krieger (graphics by Jinn).
+- Added graphics for a Suebi shield, used by their Krieger (graphics by Jinn).

 -----------------------------------------------------------------------
 - 1.5.2